-The Family Partnership Agreement (FPA) is when the Family Advocate works with the family to set goals to build relationships that supports family wellbeing, strong relationships between parents and their children and ongoing learning and development for both parents and children.
+The Family Partnership Agreement (FPA) is when the Family Advocate works with the family to set goals to build relationships that support family wellbeing, strong relationships between parents and their children, and ongoing learning and development for both parents and children.

 Family Engagement Activities

 - Working with parents to become their child’s first teacher by establishing regular, meaningful communication between home and school.

 - Encouraging active parent participation in student learning.

 - Welcoming parents as volunteer partners in our Head Start Centers.

 - Reaching out to the community for resources to strengthen schools.

 - Offering workshops to inform families of the high expectations and standards children are expected to meet in each grade level.

 The Head Start Parent, Family & Community Engagement Framework